-- 1.7.1 An independent commissioning agent or qualified members of the project team must verify functionality of the BMS systems and satisfaction of performance requirements.
-See the Commissioning section of the Las Vegas Sands Development Standards for more information on when an independent commissioning agent is required. - 1.7.1.1 Verify the proper operation, placement, calibration and installation of all sensors and actuators associated with all major systems and equipment such as central plant equipment, PAU, and AHU. - 1.7.1.2 Verify the proper operation, placement, calibration and installation of all sensors and actuators associated with a sample of terminal units such as VAV boxes and Fan Coil Units.
-1.7.1.3 Verify proper PID and other control loop response and stability in driving toward setpoints with improving precision without overshooting or never reaching setpoints.
-Verify and record actual: Deadband in controlled setpoints; Deviation from Setpoint trends confirming proper loop response; Alarms programmed for every analog input, analog output, digital input and digital output.
-Alarms must include, but not be limited to: detect operation outside allowed parameters, instrument/device failure and loss of signal. - 1.7.1.4 Verify proper set up and functionality of the user interface and graphics.
-Identify deficiencies that impact the facility team to properly view and control building systems during operations. - 1.7.2 The contractor must provide comprehensive operator training to the facilities maintenance team to facilitate ongoing maintenance and operations of the controls system.
-This training shall include unlimited telephone technical support to answer user questions, within warranty period, and formal, onsite and off-site training program for technical and administrative operating personal.
+1.7 Execution Requirements Interview of the second systems and satisfaction of performance requirements.
+See section of the Las Vegas Sands Development Standards for more information on wh commissioning agent is required.
+1.7.1.1 Verify the proper operation, placement, calibration and installation of actuators associated with all major systems and equipment such as central PAU, and AHU.
+1.7.1.2 Verify the proper operation, placement, calibration and installation of actuators associated with a sample of terminal units such as VAV boxes an 1.7.1.3 Verify proper PID and other control loop response and stability in disetpoints with improving precision without overshooting or never reaching s record actual: Deadband in controlled setpoints; Deviation from Setpoint tree proper loop response; Alarms programmed for every analog input, analog of and digital output.
+Alarms must include, but not be limited to: detect operation parameters, instrument/device failure and loss of signal. the Commissioning en an independent of all sensors and plant equipment, of all sensors and d Fan Coil Units. riving toward etpoints.
+Verify and nds confirming utput, digital input

+U 1.7.1.4 Verify proper set up and functionality of the user interface and graphics.
+Identify deficiencies that impact the facility team to properly view and control building systems during operations.
+1.7.2 The contractor must provide comprehensive operator training to the facilities maintenance team to facilitate ongoing maintenance and operations of the controls system.
+This training shall include unlimited telephone technical support to answer user questions, within warranty period, and formal, on-site and off-site training program for technical and administrative operating personal.